flaturtha/NOS/_posts/2016-09-28-the-philosophy-of-the-short-story.md

 <h6 class="btt"><a href="#top">Back to Top</a></h6>

 ## Appendix
+{: .chaptertitle }

 So far as the author is aware, he had no predecessor in asserting that the Short-story differs from the Novel essentially, — and not merely in the matter of length.
 So far as he knows, it was in the present paper the suggestion was first made that the Short-story is in reality a genre, a separate kind, a genus by itself.
 But although this distinction may not have been made explicitly by any earlier critic, there is little doubt that Poe felt it, even if he did not formulate it in set terms.
 It seems to be implicit in more than one of his critical essays, more particularly in that on &#39;Hawthorne&#39;s Tales.&#39; And it is from this essay that the following quotations are taken:

 &quot;The ordinary novel is objectionable from its length, for reasons already stated in substance.
 As it cannot be read at one sitting, it deprives itself, of course, of the immense force derivable from totality.
 Worldly interests intervening during the pauses of perusal modify, annul, or contract, in a greater or less degree, the impressions of the book.
 But simply cessation in reading would, of itself, be sufficient to destroy the true unity.
 In the brief tale, however, the author is enabled to carry out the fulness of his intention, be it what it may.
 During the hour of perusal the soul of the reader is at the writer&#39;s control.
 There are no external or extrinsic influences — resulting from weariness or interruption.

 &quot;A skilful literary artist has constructed a tale.
 If wise, he has not fashioned his thoughts to accommodate his incidents; but having conceived, with deliberate care, a certain unique or single effect to be wrought out, he then invents such incidents — he then combines such events as may best aid him in establishing this preconceived effect.
-If his very initial sentence tend not to the out-bringing of this effect, then he has failed in his first step. * <small style="background-color:#FFFFE6;color:#242424">[See 24]</small>
+If his very initial sentence tend not to the out-bringing of this effect, then he has failed in his first step. *  <sup class="sup_red"> [24]</sup>

 &quot;In the whole composition there should be no word written of which the tendency, direct or indirect, is not to the one pre-established design.
 As by such means, with such care and skill, a picture is at length painted which leaves in the mind of him who contemplates it with a kindred art a sense of the fullest satisfaction.
 The idea of the tale has been presented unblemished, because undisturbed; and this is an end unattainable by the novel.
 Undue brevity is just as exceptionable here as in the poem; but undue length is yet more to be avoided.&quot;

 <div class="sidenote">
- It is interesting to compare what Poe says here with Stevenson’s statement of the same principle already quoted in the note on page 15.
+ <sup class="sup_red">24</sup> It is interesting to compare what Poe says here with Stevenson’s statement of the same principle already quoted in the note on page 15.
 </div>

 Although no later essay has added much to our knowledge of the essential nature of the Short-story and of unnecessary characteristics, the reader may be glad to have collected here references to other attempts to deal with the subject.
 The most elaborate is _Short-story Writing_ by Mr. Charles Raymond Barrett, Ph.B.
 (New York: The Baker and Taylor Co., 1900); of which an earlier edition had been issued by the Chicago Authors&#39; and Writers&#39; Union.
 To a little book _On the Art of Writing Fiction_ (London: Wells, Gardner Dart on &amp; Co.
 1895), the authoress of _Mademoiselle Ixe_ contributed a chapter on the Short-story.